Skip to content

 Step 2 - Research

 Explore the different facets of the sustainability issue: context, causes, consequences and possible perspectives.
-You can use our work formats for this.
-Have the pupils acquired these general insights?
-Then examine which elements of the exploratory research attract the pupils' attention, and why.
+Have the pupils acquired some general insights?
+Examine which elements of the exploratory research attract the pupils' attention, and why.
 This will give you a good idea of your pupils' frame of reference: their values, norms, feelings and interests.
 Next, try to formulate a collective and achievable sustainability challenge with the class.
 For example, "How could we ensure that our playground stays clean?"

 Step 3 - Ideas for action

-Using brainstorming techniques and self-selected criteria , pupils come up with ideas for actions to tackle the sustainability challenge.
+Using brainstorming techniques and self-selected criteria, pupils come up with ideas for actions to tackle the sustainability challenge.
 The more ideas pupils come up with, the more interesting elements they can put together.
-And the higher quality the final idea will also be.
+And the higher quality the final idea will have.

 After brainstorming, pupils choose an idea to develop and implement.
-The visual thinking tool 'In the Rose' can help you do this.
 The pupils investigate whether their action corresponds to their frame of reference.
 And whether the action would have the intended effect.

 Important: learners can also decide not to take action (yet).
 That choice is also valuable if the pupils have reflected on it.